EmilSkaaning/PDF_Converter/README.md

 7. [References](#references)

 ## Installing PDF_Converter
-For running this program i recommend using Python 3.7 but it should be compatible down to Python 3.4.
+For running this program i recommend using Python 3.7 but it is compatible down to Python 3.4.
 If you do not have Python installed the easiest way is to install [Anaconda](https://www.anaconda.com/distribution/#windows).
 Remember to add Anaconda to you path when installing it.
-To verify that python has been installed correctly open your terminal and type _python --version_, if this does not produce an error then you have installed Python correctly!
-An example is shown below
+To verify that python has been installed correctly after installing Anaconda open your terminal and type _python --version_, if this does not produce an error then you have you have installed Python correctly!
 ```
 python --version
 >>> Python 3.7.4
 ```
-The "hardest" packages to install for this program to work are PyFAI and PDFgetX3.
-I recommend reading their following installation guides, for getting help installing PyFAI [press here](https://pyfai.readthedocs.io/en/latest/operations/index.html#detailed-installation-procedure-on-different-operating-system) and for PDFgetX3 [press here](https://www.diffpy.org/doc/pdfgetx/2.0.0/install.html).
-Remember to chose to right operating system!
+The "hardest" packages to install for this program is functional are PyFAI and PDFgetX3.
+I recommend reading their
+installation guides, for getting help installing PyFAI [press here](https://pyfai.readthedocs.io/en/latest/operations/index.html#detailed-installation-procedure-on-different-operating-system) and for PDFgetX3 [press here](https://www.diffpy.org/doc/pdfgetx/2.0.0/install.html).
+Remember to chose the right operating system!
 When these packages are correctly installed then you are practically done, all of the remining packages can simply be installed using either Anaconda or pip.
-Unfortunately, the simplest way to install all packages is to run the program and install the missing package when it gives an error.
-Examples are shown below.
+Unfortunately, the simplest way to install all packages is to run the program and install the missing packages when it gives an error.
+Examples on how to install are shown below.
 ````
 pip install tqdm
 or
 conda install tqdm
 ````
 The number of packages needed to run this program depend on how you chose to install Python.
+If you chose Anaconda then you should only have to install 2-3 additional packages.

 ## Running the code
 This program has three core functions: calibration, integration and background subtraction.
 It is so far recommended to use Fit2D for calibration.
 The __main_config.init__ is used to setup the program.
 To make the program run only three parameters need to be specified, *Importdir*, *Outputdir* and *Calibrationconfig*.
 If nothing else is specified default values will be imported from __main_default.init__.
+To ignore/use dedault values within the progrem either use '#' to outcomment the parameter, set it to None or simply delete it from __main_config.init__.
 The first parameter that needs to be specific is *Importdir*.
 ````
 Importdir = /Home/Folder/Data, /Home/Folder/Background